Commitment to Sustainability

 • The regular power used at the Racing Course utilizes environmental value derived from sources such as hydroelectric power and solar power, effectively using "Green Electricity"* which is 100% renewable energy.

-* CO2 free electricity based on environmental value provided by Chubu Electric Power Miraiz Co., Ltd. through non-fossil certificates
+* Electricity made CO2-free by using environmental value based on non-fossil certificates provided by Chubu Electric Power Miraiz Co., Inc.

 By using plant-based containers and cutlery in our food and beverage establishments, we are working to reduce disposable plastics and promote recycling by encouraging you to participate in waste separation and collection.